Exabyte-io/documentation/docs/materials/overview.md

 # Materials

 This section contains information about how we define, organize, store and interact with materials data and the corresponding properties.
+In a broad sense we consider Material to be a physical (chemical, biological) system(s) under investigation.

 # User Interface